ManaSaleh/Ollama-Qdrant-Docker/README.md

 - **indexing/**: Includes FAISS index files that enable fast similarity searches on vector data.
 - **Notebook/**: Jupyter notebooks that provide exploratory data analysis (EDA), embedding visualization, and indexing workflows.
 - **qdrant_data/**: Stores data specific to Qdrant collections, such as vectorized embeddings and configurations.
-- **Scripts/**: Python scripts designed for data preprocessing, model training, and automated tasks related to data ingestion and retrieval.
+- **Scripts/**: Python scripts designed for data preprocessing and automated tasks related to data ingestion and retrieval.
 - **ToDocker/**: Contains Docker-related configurations and files necessary for container deployment.

 ## Features